top of page

 • Users don’t always remember/know what they do

-• Response rates drop off as number of questions or level of detail increases
+• Response rates drop off as the number of questions or the level of detail increases

 • Getting data for questions you need quickly and cheaply, and when you are not too concerned about the details.